ORBGRAND Is Exactly Capacity-achieving via Rank Companding: Application of CDF-ORBGRAND in BICM

 where $\mathsf{H} \sim \mathcal{CN}(0, 1)$ is the channel fading coefficient, $\mathsf{S}$ is the channel input corresponding to a constellation symbol, and $\mathsf{Z} \sim \mathcal{CN}(0, 1)$ is the AWGN.
 The average SNR is thus $\mathbb{E}[\lvert \mathsf{S}\rvert^2]$.

 The numerical results are shown in Fig. \ref{fig:Rayleigh}.
+In addition to the achievable rates $I_{\text{CDF-ORB,BICM}}$ and $I_{\text{ORB,BICM}}$ derived in this section, we also plot $\Tilde{I}_{\text{ORB,BICM}}$ from \cite{li2024orbgrand}, which is obtained under the assumption of ideal interleaving; see the end of Appendix~\ref{Proof of Theorems BICM} for details.
 It can be seen that, under both Gray and SP labelings, ORBGRAND exhibits only a slightly larger gap to the BICM capacity (i.e., $I_{\text{CDF-ORB,BICM}}$) in the low-SNR regime.
 Under the same conditions, the gap with SP labeling is slightly more pronounced than that with Gray labeling, indicating the impact of the choice of labeling scheme.

-In Fig. \ref{fig:Rayleigh} we also include the achievable rates $\Tilde{I}_{\text{ORB,BICM}}$ of BICM derived in \cite{li2024orbgrand} which was derived under the assumption of ideal interleaving; see the end of Appendix \ref{Proof of Theorems BICM} for details.
-Although the derivation relies upon an ideal assumption, we observe that the curves of $\Tilde{I}_{\text{ORB,BICM}}$ are very close to the exact ones of ${I}_{\text{ORB,BICM}}$, indicating that the ideal interleaving assumption is usually sufficient for practical purposes.
+Moreover, although the derivation of $\Tilde{I}_{\text{ORB,BICM}}$ relies on the ideal interleaving assumption, we observe that the curves of $\Tilde{I}_{\text{ORB,BICM}}$ are very close to the exact ones of ${I}_{\text{ORB,BICM}}$, indicating that the ideal interleaving assumption is usually sufficient for practical purposes.